 47. 48.
-49. .
-Requirements to qualify as tenderer for commercial service contract or subsidised service contract 50.
+49. Subsidised service contracts Requirements to qualify as tenderer for commercial service contract or subsidised service contract Involvement of municipalities and transport authorities in public transport services 5 50.
 51. Commercial service contracts Withdrawal of operating licence or permit in rationalisation of public transport services 10 Part 11 Registrations 52.
-53. National Transport Register Appointment of Registrars Part 12 15 Registrations and Other Matters relating ,to Minibus Taxi Industry 54.
+53. National Transport Register Appointment of Registrars Part 12 15 Registrations and Other Matters relating to Minibus Taxi Industry 54.
 55. 56.
-Functions of Registrar Registration of association or non-member in one province only Provisional registration and full registration of associations and non-members registered under provincial laws Direct full registration of associations 20 58.
-59. 60.
-61. 62.
-Registration of members Issuing of certificates and distinguishing marks upon registration or provisional registration Requirements for constitutions of associations Minister to determine minimum requirements for codes of conduct Benefits of registration 25 02.
-CHAPTER 3 MATTERS OF PROVINCIAL CONCERN Part 13 Functions of MEC 30 63.
+Functions of Registrar Registration of association or non-member in one province only Provisional registration and full registration of associations and non-members 20 57.
+58. 59. registered under provincial laws Direct full registration of associations Registration of members Issuing of certificates and distinguishing marks upon registration or provisional 20 60.
+61. 62. registration Requirements for constitutions of associations Minister to determine minimum requirements for codes of conduct Benefits of registration 25 CHAPTER 3 MATTERS OF PROVINCIAL CONCERN Part 13 Functions of MEC 30 63.
 64. Functions of MEC Regulations by MEC Part 14 Transport Authorities: Matters of Provincial Concern 35 65.
 66. Agreements for formation of transport areas and transport authorities Declaration of transport areas, and concomitant establishment of transport authorities 67.
 68. 69.
-70. Requirements for founding agreements Functions and competencies of transport authorities Ancillary powers of transport authorities Covernance of transport authorities 40 71.
-72. 73.
-74. 5.
-Governance of transport authorities Dissolution of transport authorities Finances of transport authorities Delegations by governing body Provisions applicable to delegations Transport executives 45 76.
-Joint transport executives Part 15 Provincial Operating Licencing Board: Matters of Provincial Concern 50 77.
-78. Appointment of members of board Duties of board
+Requirements for founding agreements Functions and competencies of transport authorities Ancillary powers of transport authorities 40 70.
+71. Governance of transport authorities Dissolution of transport authorities 71.
+72. Finances of transport authorities 73.
+Delegations by governing body 45 74.
+75. Provisions applicable to delegations Transport executives 76.
+Joint transport executives 1 Part 15 Provincial Operating Licencing Board: Matters of Provincial Concern 50

+Duties of board